okpunosolomon/Admira-Autonomous-Agent/docs/README.md

 ## 🧠 Summary

 The **Modular Documentation** structure provides Admira’s project stakeholders with a transparent, well-governed framework.
-Each `.md` file forms part of a complete **operational blueprint** — enabling faster onboarding, simplified maintenance, and reliable scalability.
+Each `.md` file forms part of a complete **operational blueprint**, enabling faster onboarding, simplified maintenance, and reliable scalability.

 > **Admira Autonomous Agent** stands as a living model of Power Platform governance — combining conversational AI, workflow automation, and data intelligence under one unified system.